Checkmarx/kics/docs/index.md

 What makes KICS really powerful and popular is its built-in extensibility.
 This extensibility is achieved by:

 - Fully customizable and adjustable heuristics rules, called [queries](queries.md).
-These can be easily edited, extended, and added.
+These can be easily edited, extended and added.
 - Robust but yet simple [architecture](architecture.md), which allows quick addition of support for new Infrastructure as Code solutions.

 ## Contribution

 KICS is a true community project.
-It's built as an open source from day one, and anyone can find his own way to contribute to the project.
+It's built as an open source project from day one and anyone can find his own way to contribute to the project.
 [Check out how](CONTRIBUTING.md), within just minutes, you can start making a difference, by sharing your expertise with a community of thousands of security experts and software developers.

 - [How can I help?!](CONTRIBUTING.md)